Trump vs. America: The fight for democracy

 Many Americans support Trump, but there are signs that his sharp break with democratic traditions, his attacks on judges, his fulminations against the media and against critics of all stripes -- from comedians to restaurant reviewers -- are producing a backlash.

-History is being written by two opposing force -- those fighting for and those fighting against liberal democracy.
+History is being written by two opposing forces -- those fighting for and those fighting against liberal democracy.
 President Trump's likening of America to Putin's Russia puts him on the illiberal side.
 But the American people have spent hundreds of years building a strong democratic system, and they are prepared to fight to defend it.